 TERM DEFINITION good practice on black economic empowerment issued in terms of section 9(1) of the Broad-Based Black Economic Empowerment Act; Emergency procurement emergency cases are cases where immediate action is necessary in order to avoid dangerous or risky situation (life threatening) or misery such as floods or fires, Conditions/Circumstances that necessitate Deviation.
-Disastrous situation leading to loss or damage to public or private property. and nococondic Bovidion.
-Life-threatening Environmental pollution Loss of revenue by the municipality Eventional / Urgent eventional agency are easier where early delivery is of critical Exceptional / Urgent Cases exceptional cases are cases where early delivery is of critical importance and the invitation of competitive bids is either impossible Cuscs or impractical it must be shown where and how the market was tested.
+Disastrous situation leading to loss or damage to public or private property.
+Life-threatening Environmental pollution Loss of revenue by the municipality Exceptional / Urgent Cases exceptional cases are cases where early delivery is of critical importance and the invitation of competitive bids is either impossible or impractical it must be shown where and how the market was tested.
 However, a lack of proper planning should not be constituted as an urgent case subject to the approval of the Accounting Officer.
 The nature of the urgency and the details of the justifiable procurement must be recorded.
-Final award in relation to bids or quotations submitted for a contract, means the final decision on which bid or quote to accept; Formal written price means quotations referred to in paragraph 12 (1) (c) of this Policy; quotation Highest acceptable tender means a tender that complies with all specifications and conditions " of tender and that has the highest price compared to other tenders; "in the service of the state" means to be - (a) a member of - (i) any municipal council; means to be (ii) any provincial legislature; or (iii) the National Assembly or the National Council of Provinces (b) a member of the board of directors of any municipal entity; (c) an official of any municipality or municipal entity; (d) an employee of any national or provincial department, national or provincial public entity or constitutional institution within the meaning of the Public Finance Management Act, 1999 (Act No.1 of 1999); (e) a member of the accounting authority of any national or provincial public entity; or (f) an employee of Parliament or a provincial legislature; Irregular expenditure means expenditure, other than unauthorized expenditure, incurred mogular experialiture in contravention of or that is not in accordance with a requirement of any applicable legislation Locality Means the jurisdiction of the Sol Plaatje Municipality Long term contract means a contract with a duration period exceeding one year; Lowest acceptance tender means a tender that complies with all specifications and conditions of tender and that has lowest price compared to other tenders;
+Final award in relation to bids or quotations submitted for a contract, means the final decision on which bid or quote to accept; Formal written price quotation means quotations referred to in paragraph 12 (1) (c) of this Policy; Highest acceptable tender means a tender that complies with all specifications and conditions of tender and that has the highest price compared to other tenders; "in the service of the state" means to be - (a) a member of - (i) any municipal council; (ii) any provincial legislature; or (iii) the National Assembly or the National Council of Provinces (b) a member of the board of directors of any municipal entity; (c) an official of any municipality or municipal entity; (d) an employee of any national or provincial department, national or provincial public entity or constitutional institution within the meaning of the Public Finance Management Act, 1999 (Act No.1 of 1999); (e) a member of the accounting authority of any national or provincial public entity; or (f) an employee of Parliament or a provincial legislature; Irregular expenditure means expenditure, other than unauthorized expenditure, incurred in contravention of or that is not in accordance with a requirement of any applicable legislation Locality Means the jurisdiction of the Sol Plaatje Municipality Long term contractmeans a contract with a duration period exceeding one year;Lowest acceptance tendermeans a tender that complies with all specifications and cond of tender and that has lowest price compared to other tenders;